 The Cancer Institute employs seven board-certified radiation oncologists.

 Surgical oncology uses surgical methods to diagnose, stage and treat cancer, and to relieve certain cancer-related symptoms.
 The goal of surgery may be to remove the tumor, reconstruct a part of the body, and/or to relieve symptoms such as pain.

-GHS employs 26 board-certified and fellowship-trained surgical oncologists with specialties in breast, endocrine, head and neck, gastrointestinal, melanoma and sarcoma, neurology, orthopaedics and urology.
-Our surgeons’ emphasis on personalized and comprehensive cancer treatment has established GHS Surgical Oncology as the region’s leading choice for cancer surgery and care, drawing patients from Greenville, Asheville, Columbia and other parts of the Southeast.
+Prisma Health employs 26 board-certified and fellowship-trained surgical oncologists with specialties in breast, endocrine, head and neck, gastrointestinal, melanoma and sarcoma, neurology, orthopaedics and urology.
+Our surgeons’ emphasis on personalized and comprehensive cancer treatment has established Prisma Health Surgical Oncology as the region’s leading choice for cancer surgery and care, drawing patients from Greenville, Asheville, Columbia and other parts of the Southeast.

 We recognize that every woman is unique.
 We have specialized physicians dedicated to serving women in the prevention, early detection, diagnosis and treatment of gynecological cancers.
 The Cancer Institute has three board-certified physician specialists and one advanced practice nurse specializing in gynecologic oncology.
 Their primary focus is the diagnosis and treatment management of reproductive cancers, including malignancies of the ovaries, uterus, cervix, fallopian tubes, vagina and vulva.
 Our physicians are experts in gynecologic oncology surgeries and in the administration and management of chemotherapy for gynecologic cancers.